Josh Bayliss

-Joshua David Bayliss (born 18 September 1997) is a professional rugby union player who plays as a number eight for Premiership Rugby club Bath.
+Joshua David Bayliss (born 18 September 1997) is a Scotland international rugby union player who plays as a number eight for Premiership Rugby club Bath.
 Born in England, he represents Scotland at international level after qualifying on ancestry grounds.

 Early life

 Bayliss attended Millfield School in Somerset where he was head boy, and played cricket, hockey and represented the school in triple jump, as well as playing rugby.

 Club career

 He made his first team debut against Leicester Tigers in the Anglo-Welsh Cup in November 2016 and made further appearances against Scarlets and Gloucester Rugby.

 The following season saw Bayliss play in wins over the Newcastle Falcons and Ospreys during the pool stage of the Anglo-Welsh Cup and on 30 March 2018 he started in the final of the competition as Bath were defeated by Exeter Chiefs to finish runners up.

 In March 2024, having made 110 appearances for Bath he signed a new three-year contract with the club.